 A high fade keeps the hair on the back and sides shorter, with longer hair on top.
 As the name suggests, it fades high, starting around the temples.
 This is great for giving your slicked-back haircut structure and will pair well with the slick back, contrasting the hair on top and making it look fuller and thicker.
 The slick back haircut is a timeless look ideal for all occasions because it looks neat and stylish.
 When worn with a high fade, it also has a modern element.

 29. Slick Back Quiff

-The slick back is achieved by brushing the hair back, away from the hairline.
+The slick back hairstyle is achieved by brushing the hair away from the hairline.
 It pairs well with the voluminous quiff, which is also brushed in an upward and backward direction, creating height on the top of the head.
 This versatile combination can be customized to suit different hair textures and lengths.
 Shorter quiffs can enhance a professional look, while longer hair on top adds contrast and provides an elegant Old Hollywood finish.

 30. Slick Back Temple Fade

 The slick back goes hand in hand with fades, which plays with proportions and creates a contrast.
 The temple fade is a fantastic addition to the slick back and will give the hair structure.
 It will also create a contrast between the hair on top of the head with the back and sides.
 The defining feature of this fade is how it focuses around the temples, thus enhancing the hairline.
 The slick back brushes the hair away from the hairline, which can make the temple fade even more noticeable.
 It is a versatile look that can be adapted to suit your preference and hair texture and type.